+353-1-416-8900REST OF WORLD

 Non-muscle Invasive Bladder Cancer Epidemiology

-The Non-muscle invasive bladder cancer (NMIBC) epidemiology chapter in the report provides historical as well as forecasted epidemiology segmented by the total prevalent cases of NMIBC, stage-specific cases of NMIBC, grade-specific cases of NMIBC, risk-specific cases of NMIBC, and age-specific cases of NMIBC in the 7MM covering the United States, EU4 (Germany, France, Italy, and Spain) and the United Kingdom, and Japan from 2020 to 2034.
+The report's Non-muscle invasive bladder cancer (NMIBC) epidemiology chapter provides historical as well as forecasted epidemiology segmented by the total prevalent cases of NMIBC, stage-specific cases of NMIBC, grade-specific cases of NMIBC, risk-specific cases of NMIBC, and age-specific cases of NMIBC in the 7MM covering the United States, EU4 (Germany, France, Italy, and Spain), the United Kingdom, and Japan from 2020 to 2034.

-• Among EU4 and the UK, the total prevalent cases of NMIBC was maximum in Italy, while the lowest number of cases were in France, in 2023.
+• In 2023, the total number of prevalent cases of NMIBC in EU4 and the UK was maximum in Italy, while the lowest number of cases was in France.

 • Among cases categorized by risk level, the highest number belonged to the intermediate-risk category, whereas the lowest number was associated with the high-risk category.

-• According to the estimates, in Japan, it is observed that NMIBC was most prevalent in the 70-89 age group, accounting for approximately 60% of total cases in 2023.
+• According to the estimates, in Japan, NMIBC was most prevalent in the 70-89 age group, accounting for approximately 60% of total cases in 2023.

 Scope of the Report

-• The report covers a segment of key events, an executive summary, descriptive overview of short bowel syndrome, explaining its causes, signs and symptoms, pathogenesis, and diagnostic approaches.
+• The report covers a segment of critical events, an executive summary, descriptive overview of Non-muscle Invasive Bladder Cancer, explaining its causes, signs and symptoms, pathogenesis, and diagnostic approaches.

 • Comprehensive insight has been provided into the epidemiology segments and forecasts, the future growth potential of diagnosis rate, and disease progression.

-• A detailed review of the short bowel syndrome epidemiology, detailed assumptions, and rationale behind our approach is included in the report.
+• A detailed review of the Non-muscle Invasive Bladder Cancer epidemiology, detailed assumptions, and rationale behind our approach is included in the report.

 • A detailed review of current challenges in establishing the diagnosis.